-Québec City welcomes the XVIth International Forum on Back and Neck Pain Research in Primary Care
+Québec City welcomes the XVIth International Forum for Back and Neck Pain Research in Primary Care

 from Wednesday 3rd to Saturday 6th July, 2019.